darragh0/jump2test/README.md

 ## Development

-❗ `npm` or `pnpm` required
+1. Ensure you have `npm` or `pnpm` installed

-1. To build the extension, run:
+2. To build the extension, run:

    ```bash
    pnpm install
    pnpm run compile
    ```

-2. Launch for testing
+3. Launch for testing
    - Press `F5` to start an Extension Development Host
-     <br /><br />

-3. Optionally install locally without publishing
+4. Optionally install locally without publishing

    ```bash
    vsce package